edgelesssys/constellation/docs/docs/workflows/upgrade.md

 For each node in your cluster, a new node has to be created and joined.
 The process usually takes up to ten minutes per node.

-When applying an upgrade, backup files of Constellation-managed Custom Resource Definitions, Custom Resources, and Terraform state are created.
+When applying an upgrade, the Helm charts for the upgrade as well as backup files of Constellation-managed Custom Resource Definitions, Custom Resources, and Terraform state are created.
 You can use the Terraform state backup to restore previous resources in case an upgrade misconfigured or erroneously deleted a resource.
 You can use the Custom Resource (Definition) backup files to restore Custom Resources and Definitions manually (e.g., via `kubectl apply`) if the automatic migration of those resources fails.
+You can use the Helm charts to manually apply upgrades to the Kubernetes resources, should an upgrade fail.

 ## Check the status